 Specifies the location of man pages.
-Man pages that are located in a directory that is included in MANPATH, may be viewed by typing "man <command_name>" at a shell prompt (you may need to run "windex" first -- see your UNIX documentation).
-The setup scripts add to this environment variable, a directory containing man pages for gnuplot and a couple of Rainbow Sentinel License Manager license utilities.
+Man pages that are located in a directory that is included in MANPATH, may be viewed by typing "man <command_name>" at a shell prompt (you may need to run "windex" first -- see your system documentation).
+The setup scripts add to this environment variable, a directory containing man pages for the MHarness command-line utilities, a man page for gnuplot, and man pages for a couple of Rainbow Sentinel License Manager license utilities.